Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Jurassic/readme.txt

    ===========
-   JavaScriptEngineSwitcher.Jurassic contains a `JurassicJsEngine` adapter (wrapper for the Jurassic (http://github.com/paulbartrum/jurassic) version of November 22, 2024).
+   JavaScriptEngineSwitcher.Jurassic contains a `JurassicJsEngine` adapter (wrapper for the Jurassic (http://github.com/paulbartrum/jurassic) version of February 4, 2025).

    =============
    RELEASE NOTES
    =============
-   Jurassic was updated to version of November 22, 2024.
+   Jurassic was updated to version of February 4, 2025.

    =============
    DOCUMENTATION